 - 1. Holders of a foreign diploma may not sit tests for which credits are awarded in the foundation year of a Dutch-taught study programme before having demonstrated to the Examination Board to have an adequate command of the Dutch language.
 (Section7.28 of the WHW.)
 For an English-taught study programme command of the Dutch language is not necessary. - 2.
-The institute director may also decide that a student with a foreign diploma may be admitted after the student has demonstrated that he has an adequate command of the Dutch language.
-(Section 7.28 of the WHW.) .)
-For an English-taught study programme command of the Dutch language is not necessary. - 3.
-Students with a foreign diploma seeking admittance by virtue of an entrance examination as referred to in Article 2, paragraph 6, must be at least 21 years of age. - 4.
-Foreign students from outside the EU who are 18 years of age or older on the date of their first enrolment must have a valid residence permit.
-(Section7.32 of the WHW.) - 5.
+The institute director may also decide that a prospective student with a foreign diploma may be admitted after the prospective student has demonstrated that he has an adequate command of the Dutch language.
+(Section 7.28 of the WHW.) - For an English-taught study programme command of the Dutch language is not necessary. - 3.
+Prospective students with a foreign diploma seeking admittance by virtue of an entrance examination as referred to in Article 2, paragraph 6, must be at least 21 years of age. - 4.
+Foreign prospective students from outside the EU who are 18 years of age or older on the date of their first enrolment must have a valid residence permit.
+(Section 7.32 of the WHW.) - 5.
 Foreign students with a residence permit are required to earn at least 50% of the available credits each year.
 The IND will be informed if the student fails to meet this requirement, unless there are special circumstances due to which the student was unable to meet this requirement.
-Such a notification may be withheld once during the course of each study programme. - 6.
-According to the Code of Conduct regarding International Students, international students1 seeking admittance to an English-taught study programme must be able to prove that their command of the English language is at least equal to the following scores:
+Such a notification based on the same special circumstances may be withheld once during the course of each study programme. - 6.
+For international1 students, the following language requirement applies for admission to an Englishlanguage programme.